-Remember these?
-For you young’uns, this is an RF Modulator.
-The purpose is to take an SD video signal and put it on channel 2,3, or 4 of your television.
+Once upon a time there was a device called an RF modulator.
+Every home had one, usually built into a VCR or game system.
+The purpose of an RF modulator is to take an SD video signal and put it on channel 2,3, or 4 of your television.
 You see, kids, there was a time that the only input on a TV was the antenna, and if you wanted to watch something from a newer VCR or DVD player, you needed one of these to make it work.

 They were also very nice for getting TV signals from place to place on a single cable.
 You set it to output on a channel that didn’t come through the TV, used a combiner (even a cheap splitter turned upside down would sometimes work) and voila, you could distribute that video signal all through the house with practically no distance limitation.

-Fact is, it’s not a cost issue.
-There was a time when HD modulators were very expensive but today if the manufacturers wanted to do it they could make a modulator that was as inexpensive as the old days and it would work with HD channels and your TV’s antenna input.
+Today, all signals are digital and most are in high definition.
+And that creates a problem.
+High definition RF modulators are incredibly expensive.
+They don’t have to be, though.
+If the manufacturers wanted to do it they could make a modulator that was as inexpensive as the old days and it would work with HD channels and your TV’s antenna input.
 Who’s stopping it?
 Content providers.

 Or so, that’s the theory that’s preventing the manufacture of cheap modulators.
 It’s actually against the law to defeat the copyright protection on any broadcast for the purpose of redistributing it.
 (At least, that’s what they say on every movie and every sports broadcast.)
 So, it just isn’t done.
 Part of the agreement you sign when you get the super-secret specs to making HDMI cables work is that you won’t participate in breaking any copy protection.
 So they’ve got you where they want you.